 Yes, it can.
 If you have an ordinary power strip, when it encounters a surge of electricity, it will permit that surge to reach the appliances you have attached, potentially destroying them.

-But according to Protect America, a power strip with surge protection mechanisms can protect your appliances by shutting down in the face of an electrical surge.
+But, a power strip with surge protection mechanisms can protect your appliances by shutting down in the face of an electrical surge.
 Power strips of this sort feature circuit breakers.

 You can cause a power strip to shut itself off by using it to operate an appliance that exceeds the wattage it was designed to handle.